vegaprotocol/specs/protocol/0069-VCBS-validators_chosen_by_stake.md

 Thus for each validator that is on the multisig contract it will know the validator score (weight) the ethereum multisig is using.

 We will have `network.validators.multisig.numberOfSigners` represented on the multisig (currently `13`) but this could change.
+Note that `network.validators.multisig.numberOfSigners` must always be less than or equal to `network.validators.tendermint.number`.

 In the reward calculation for the top `network.validators.multisig.numberOfSigners` by `validator_score` (as seen on VEGA) use `min(validator_score, ethereum_multisig_weight)` when calculating the final reward with `0` for those who are in the top `network.validators.multisig.numberOfSigners` by score but *not* on the multisig contract.